Time-Latitude Distribution of Prominences for 10 Solar Cycles: A study using Kodaikanal, Meudon and Kanzelhohe Data: Introduction

-Most of the above referred works focus on temporal variation in spatial distribution of prominences.
-This required a uniform dataset.
-Combined data from different observatories require cross calibration otherwise detection techniques with same parameters but as applied to different data are not comparable. \citet{2011CoSka..41..133R} cross calibrated data from Lomnicky Peak Observatory (1967 -- 2009) and Kanzelhoehe Solar Observatory (2009 -- 2010) before detection of prominences.
+Most of the aforementioned works focused on temporal variation in spatial distribution of filaments/prominences but are limited to either short time-span or hand-drawn data.
+Naturally, more reliable results require a uniform digitised long-term dataset in gray-scale.
+Combined data from different observatories require cross calibration, otherwise detection techniques with same parameters but as applied to different data are not comparable. \citet{2011CoSka..41..133R} cross-calibrated data from Lomnicky Peak Observatory (1967 -- 2009) and Kanzelhoehe Solar Observatory (2009 -- 2010) before detection of prominences.
 In this context, it is worth mentioning that KoSO recorded prominence observations from 1906 until 2002 on daily basis with an instrument of unchanged optics.
 This ensured uniformity in the KoSO prominence data quality making it advantageous for feature detection.
-Prominence data from Kodaikanal for the period 1904 -- 14 is discussed by \citet{evershed} and by \citet{moss} for the period 1905 -- 1928.
-Half-yearly summaries of prominence observations are published in the Bulletin of the Kodaikanal Observatory.
-Using this data, prominence eruption was observed by \citet{1917KodOB...3..209E}.
+Prominence data from Kodaikanal for the period 1904 -- 1914 is discussed by \citet{evershed} and by \citet{moss} for the period 1905 -- 1928.
+Half-yearly summaries of prominence observations were published in the Bulletin of the Kodaikanal Observatory.
+Using this data, prominence eruption was also reported in \citet{1917KodOB...3..209E}.
 But the notable study from KoSO prominence data was made by \citet{1952Natur.170..156A}.
-He performed manual identification of off-limb prominences during the period 1905 -- 1950 and found a relationship between prominence activity and sunspot cycle.
+He performed manual identification of prominences during the period 1905 -- 1950 and found a relationship between prominence activity and sunspot cycle.
 General review and discussion about the prominence data collected at Kodaikanal observatory was summarised by \citet{Ananthakrishnan1954}.
-KoSO photographic plates were been recently digitised for the entire duration of observations.
-It is very interesting to identify and detect structures such as prominences using computer codes for avoiding human bias and increasing speed. \citet{2011CoSka..41..133R} have used the digitized Lomnicky Peak Observatory and Kanzelhehe Solar Observatory data to detect the off-limb prominence structures through semi-automated codes.
-Later, they have cross-calibrated these two data as well.
+KoSO photographic plates have been recently digitised for the entire duration of observations.
+In modern times it is important to identify and detect structures such as prominences using computer codes for avoiding human bias and increasing speed. \citet{2011CoSka..41..133R} have used the digitized Lomnicky Peak Observatory and Kanzelhohe Solar Observatory data to detect the prominence structures through semi-automated codes.
+Later, they have cross-calibrated these two datasets as well.